Matt Millen: Television and radio

 At Fox, Millen came to be considered the number-two analyst for its nationally broadcast games, behind John Madden (who had been teaming for years with Pat Summerall).
 He filled in for Madden, alongside Summerall, on the 1997 American Bowl game because John Madden had fears of flying.

 Millen returned to broadcasting when he served as a studio analyst for NBC's coverage of Wild Card Saturday, his first television appearance in an analyst role since the 2000 NFC Divisional Playoffs, and reprised that role for NBC on their coverage of Super Bowl XLIII.

 On June 15, 2009, Millen was named the lead analyst for the NFL Network's Thursday Night Football telecast, replacing Cris Collinsworth.
-He was also a color analyst for ESPN College Football telecasts, teaming with Sean McDonough and Holly Rowe.
+He was also a color analyst for ESPN College Football telecasts, teaming with Sean McDonough, Joe Tessitore, and Bob Wischusen.
+Since 2015, Millen has provided color commentary for college games on the Big Ten Network and occasionally for NFL on Fox.